huntabyte/unetlab.github.io/_posts/2015-08-19-unetlab-0-9-0-68-released.md

 * a double click open an item (folder/lab);
 * there is no context menu, see on Actions menu above;
 * a double click on a lab will show a small preview, then click there to open it.
+* Wireshark integration needs to download and install a REG and a BAT files on Windows.
+Please download from your VM the file stored in `/files/windows.zip` and unpack it under `C:\Program Files\UNetLab'.

 Please also check video on our [YouTube channel](https://www.youtube.com/c/UnifiedNetworkingLab "UNetLab YouTube Channel").